scriptingislife/becksteadn.github.io/_drafts/2017-31-12-alexa-skills-complete-guide.md

 &nbsp;

-&nbsp;Add a file named&nbsp;**memory\_game.py**by using the `touch` command, the graphical `File -&gt; New File`,option,&nbsp; or keyboard shortcut `Alt+N`.
+&nbsp;Add a file named&nbsp;**memory\_game.py**by using the `touch` command, the graphical `File -&gt; New File` option, or the keyboard shortcut `Alt+N`.
 The file explorer is in the lefthand panel of Cloud9.
 Double click the file to open it in the editor and add the following code.

 ```
 import logging